panoply/mithril-pnpm/packages/api/readme.md

 pnpm dts      Emits Type declarations, alias for "tsc --emitDeclarationOnly" pnpm bump     Updates packages depending on module to latest version
 ```

-> In order to ensure we generate declaration files using [@rollup/plugin-typescript](https://github.com/rollup/plugins/tree/master/packages/typescript) a second tsc command is executed when running `build` to emit declarations.

 # Install